Measuring dependence in metric abstract elementary classes with perturbations: Almost summability and

-\chapter{Almost summability and $\da^{>\e}$}
+\section{Almost summability and $\da^{>\e}$}

 In this section we study a property which we call almost summability.
 It allows us to add small distances to a given distance in the type space without the combined distance growing too big.
-We also study a weakening of $\da^\e$, which under almost summability is very well behaved.
+We also study a weakening of $\da^{\e}$, which under the assumption of almost summability is very well behaved.